Aniket-kr1030/enCWS/README.md

 ## License

 This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for more information.